isheikh8492/Color-Remember-Game/README.md

 - This game is only compatible with Desktop versions of web browsers.
 It cannot be accessed on mobile devices.
-- I am working on it to make it playable on mobile devices.
+- I am working on its accessibility to mobile devices.
+- If the URL gets redirected to a ".../defaultsite" page, clear cache of your web browser, and try again.

 ************************************************************
 #### HOW TO PLAY